bitsofparag/vivarium/README.md

 **Why Wolfi?** It is glibc-based, so binaries built inside the container behave the same as on a mainstream Linux host; musl (Alpine) would diverge.
 It also ships a rolling package set rather than a frozen release.

-**Does this sanbox the agent?** An agent working inside a vivarium can only touch the folders you handed it.
+**Does this sandbox the agent?** An agent working inside a vivarium can only touch the folders you handed it.
 If it deletes a file not in the mounted folder, installs a broken package, or fills the disk with build junk, the mess stays inside the container and your machine is unchanged.
 Delete the container and it is all gone.

 **But LLMs could break out of the sandbox?** Yes, and I get asked this a lot.
 This project is built to stop accidents, and may not stop an agent from deliberately trying to break out.
 Top frontier models have been shown not to respect isolated environments.
 However, if this concerns you greatly, launch the vivarium container on a stronger runtime, e.g `docker run --runtime=runsc` for gVisor, or Kata Containers for a lightweight VM.
 Always remember that anything you mount as writable really can be changed or deleted, so mount only what the task needs.
 And the agent still has full internet access unless you turn networking off.